-I am happily married to a wonderful girl much prettier and smarter than I and have two great boys.
-The eldest, "Asterix", excels in Karate and the youngest, "Kermit", claims to be the "Star Defender" of his soccer team.
+I have two great boys.
+They grew up so fast since I've started this Blog.
+Both represented their country in their respective sports - Karate and Fencing.
 As a family we have diverse interests and being South Africans the outdoors, camping, rugby, 4x4 and bikes all feature prominently.
 We absolutely love travelling but at the same time hope that we will live in the Garden Route for the rest of our days.
 Go figure.

 About the blog: